 Allan Block Retaining Wall

 Allan Block retaining walls give your yard a bold new look.
-They can do a lot and they looks good.
+They can do a lot and they look good.
 Allan Block's aesthetics and versatility make it the right choice for those who appreciate the right mix of form and function.
 Allan Block has been expanding their catalogue, offering new colours, blends, shapes, sizes and more.

 Allan Block Style Options

 There is a wide range of available colours and blends of colour styles as well as different patterns styles of Allan Block. (check the Allan Blocks Website for the complete catalogue).
 Here are a few installations we have done that show a few Allan Block options.
+Many of the options on the Allan Block website are special order but can be available on large enough orders.

 Classic Grey